 The biggest purchasing appeal of this unit is that it perfectly combines the function of a driveway alert with a doorbell.
-Installation of this product is a breeze and requires no wiring with easy-to follow instructions.
+Installation of this product is a breeze and requires no wiring with easy-to-follow instructions.

-The 1byone uses a Passive Infrared (PIR) sensor that detects heat from humans and cars and other hot objects moving at noticeable speed.
+The 1byone Wireless Driveway Alert uses a Passive Infrared (PIR) sensor that detects heat from humans and cars and other hot objects moving at noticeable speed.
 This will activate the transmitter and dispatch a digital signal to the receiver.
 The sound produced is a 120-decibel alert if the motion is picked up within a radius of 20 feet.

 The transmitter requires 3 x 1.5V AAA batteries and contains a passive infrared PIR sensor.
-In order for the transmitter to work properly, it should be placed outdoors where it will have a clear visibility of the driveway.
+In order for the transmitter to work properly, it should be placed outdoors where it will have clear visibility of the driveway.
 The Receiver is powered by an AC 110-120V 60Hz adapter and mounts inside your living space or other location; it contains a LED light and a speaker to let alert you when the outdoor unit detects motion.

-This alarm has a 300 foot range of operation in the presence of an open field between the primary chime unit and sensor.
+This alarm has a 300-foot range of operation in the presence of an open field between the primary chime unit and sensor.
 It features a blue LED light and a three-level volume adjustment including 36 melody options.
 The chime and sensor share a unique security code that blocks interference with your neighbor’s chimes.

 The 1byone Wireless Driveway Alarm has high sensitivity to moving objects.
 It is the perfect product in commercial settings whenever someone enters the building or turns into a rural driveway.
-There are a range of available alert setting options available to program the receiver which can be adjusted for maximum volume.
+There is a range of available alert setting options available to program the receiver which can be adjusted for maximum volume.
 The 1byone Wireless is weatherproof and appears to have good battery life.
 Many users observe that the transmitter maintains a consistent line of sight with the receiver even at 200 feet away.
 Two sensors function with one receiver which allows you the option to monitor two locations at once.

-An annoying aspect of this product’s high sensitivity to motion, is that it may constantly cause the alarm to sound off.
-Based on the circumstances or area, this driveway alarm may not work as well from very long distances or when set in close proximity with another object.
+An annoying aspect of this product’s high sensitivity to motion is that it may constantly cause the alarm to sound off.
+Based on the circumstances or area, this driveway alarm may not work as well from very long distances or when set in close proximity to another object.
 This device occasionally sounds a false alarm due to small animals being mistaken for an intruder.
 Fahrenheit temperatures of 40 degrees and lower can impact the 1byone’s performance.

 A driveway alarm is a less expensive product to use to alert you to anyone or anything entering your property.
 However, some driveway alarms may perform poorly or not at all when used to detect activity from a longer distance.
 This is especially the case for rural consumers who generally need motion detection for more than 100 feet away.
 Find a driveway alarm that provides the appropriate range of transmission by calculating the distance between the indoor unit and the outdoor sensor (including a wall in between) the two.

 There are different types of sensors available on the market that you can use for your driveway alarm system: motion, beam, hose or probe.
-A motion sensor uses beams (passive infrared) to detect movement of humans and transports.
+A motion sensor uses beams (passive infrared) to detect the movement of humans and transports.
 A reflected beam sensor detects vehicles or people passing through the PIR beam between the sensors.
-A hose sensor is placed across your car port and detects vehicles as the wheels roll over it.
-Lastly, a probe sensor is a tube made of plastic that is placed underground alongside your car port which detects passing transports.
+A hose sensor is placed across your carport and detects vehicles as the wheels roll over it.
+Lastly, a probe sensor is a tube made of plastic that is placed underground alongside your carport which detects passing transports.
 Make sure to determine how many sensors your driveway needs.
 After carefully calculating your driveway’s dimensions, you may need to purchase more than two sensors.

 A key feature to consider when buying a driveway alarm system is determining which alarm configuration will work best in your residential or commercial setting.
 For example, wireless driveway alarms used in most single residential applications will respond to the movement of any object.
 They are not the best option in settings where high traffic around your property comes on a regular basis.